TradeTrust/tradetrust-core/README.md

 #### Verifying

-This example provides how to verify tradetrust document using your own provider configurations.
+This example provides how to verify tradetrust document using your own provider.
+This process doesn't require wallet information.
+Replace the value of `<your_provider_url>` accordingly.

 ```ts
 import {